spacebetween/spacebetween.github.io/_posts/2016-08-19-express-on-windows-azure.md

 #### Deploy the application to Azure App Service

-Create the App Service with Azure CLI and choose a location
+Create the App Service with Azure CLI and choose a location.

 <pre><code class="Bash">
 $ azure site create space-between-express-azure